 Then look up common interview questions on Amazon.

 Then learn how to talk about them in the interview.

 One more tip: Don’t let Amazon be your first interview.
-Try another company first to get practice with American style interviews (Need confidence?
-See our course to help build interview confidence for international students).
-And always try a mock interview first with your career services office so you can practice before you meet with Amazon.
+Try another company first to get practice with American style interviews.
+Always try a mock interview first with your career services office so you can practice before you meet with Amazon.